Upcoming Adult Programs

 Philippa Langley MBE is an historian and award-winning producer, best known for her discovery of Richard III in 2012.
 She is co-author of the bestselling The Lost King with Michael Jones (first published as The King's Grave, John Murray 2013), and Finding Richard III, the official account of her Looking For Richard Project.
 On the ten-year anniversary of discovering Richard III, her extraordinary story was released as the internationally acclaimed major feature film, The Lost King, directed by Sir Stephen Frears and starring Sally Hawkins.

 REGISTER to receive the Zoom webinar link from the Ashland Public Library.
-Recording note: this program will NOT be recorded.
+This program will NOT be recorded.

 Presented in partnership with Ashland Public LIbrary.